orlin/bon/README.md

 ## Use

-Bon is most convenient when paired with node.js cli scripts.
-It makes use of the `$NODE_MODULES` env var to `cd` into the target module source directory.
+Bon works best when paired with node.js cli scripts.
+It makes use of the `$NODE_MODULES` env var to `cd` into the target module's source directory.
 Being packaged as a module itself helps with making it a dependency.
-I use `commander` and thus assume `--help` is available, appending to it in a way that matches [commander](https://github.com/visionmedia/commander.js)'s formatting style.
+It offers convenient *convention over configuration* with node.js assumptions.

 ### Install